This tutorial will show you some misc usage for working with Hive. If you have no installed Hive yet please follow this tutorial.

 This will upper case columnA.

-SELECT UPPER(columnA) FROM test;
+- SELECT UPPER(columnA)

 LOWER: